michhernand/RLDX.nvim/README.md

 }
 ```

-# Usage
+# 🖋️ Usage
 ## Autocomplete
 ![Demo for Autocomplete](./repo/demo3.gif)
 ## Adding Contacts
 ![Demo for Adding Contacts](./repo/demo2.gif)

-# Obfuscation
+# 🔒 Obfuscation
-RLDX provides obfuscation of data at rest.
-RLDX or its maintainers make no guarantees around security.
+RLDX optionally provides obfuscation of data at rest.
+RLDX and its maintainers make no guarantees around security.
 For a full breakdown of obfuscation, see the [Obfuscation Doc](./docs/obfuscation.org).

 ## What Is Obfuscation?
 - In `schema_ver` >= 0.1.0, RLDX provides: